Skip to main content

 When the Alarm Never Turns Off

-The hypothalamus and pituitary keep sending signals, and the keep producing cortisol.
+The hypothalamus and pituitary keep sending signals, and the adrenal glands keep producing cortisol.
 This sustained elevation of cortisol initiates a cascade of downstream consequences that reverberate throughout your entire physiology, creating the very symptoms you feel each day.

 One of the first systems to be affected is your body’s resource management.
 The body, perceiving a constant state of emergency, begins to divert resources away from what it considers non-essential, long-term projects.
 This includes processes like reproduction, metabolic regulation, and tissue repair.